AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - Media contains 65 companies and altogether raised $504,783.2 in funds.
 - Netflix raised 96.6% of those funds!

-### 4. Did this leading company have significantly higher or lower amount of layoffs then other companies?
+### 4. Did this leading company have a significantly higher or lower amount of layoffs then other companies?

 ```sql
 -- inner query showing all ranks